 - Minister for Industrial Relations and Commission Chief Executive Directive 01/20: Employment Arrangements in the Event of a Health Pandemic

-- Employee advises their manager that they have assessed themselves to be vulnerable person, and provides medical certification of this where necessary.
+- Employee advises their manager that they are considered to be vulnerable person and provides medical certification of this where necessary.

-- Manage monitors the arrangement by regularly checking in with the employee to ensure ongoing safety and wellbeing and that the arrangements continue to be suitable having regard to the employee’s role and environmental factors such as the rate of community transmission.
+- Manager monitors the arrangement by regularly checking in with the employee to ensure ongoing safety and wellbeing and that the arrangements continue to be suitable having regard to the employee’s role and environmental factors such as the rate of community transmission.